Get alerts of updates about «Pregnancy and breastfeeding»

 Birth and maternity

 There is uncertainty about whether coronavirus can be transmitted from mother to child before or during birth.
 Babies born to mothers with COVID-19 that have been infected after birth have had mild or no symptoms.
-There have been some studies that can indicate that it is possible that the child can be infected before birth, even though this is extremely rare.
+Severe fetal/neonatal events were reported more frequently with the delta variant of the virus.
+There has been detected virus in umbilical cord blood, which indicates that there is a possibility the child has been affected by the virus in the womb.
 The virus is mainly spread by droplet and contact transmission.
 Mothers who are sick may infect their child after birth and shall follow the infection control advice given by the healthcare personnel.

 Women who give birth and who had confirmed COVID-19 just before birth can be together with their newborn after the birth, unless the mother is seriously ill or the child is very premature or sick.